tuplejump/snackfs/README.md

        This will result in a "snackfs.tar.gz" file in the "target" directory of "snackfs".
-       Extract "snackfs.tar.gz" at desired location and grant user permissions to read, write and execute the script ‘snackfs’ located in bin directory
+       Extract "snackfs.tar.gz" at desired location and grant user permissions to read, write and execute the script "snackfs" located in bin directory

     2.start Cassandra v1.2.9 (default setup for snackfs assumes its a cluster with 3 nodes) 3.In bin/snackfs set JAVA_HOME